pulumi/docs/pulumi-hugo/themes/default/content/learn/embedding-pulumi/considerations/index.md

 description: |
     Explore why it's important to consider logging and error handling when using the Automation API.
-meta_desc: |
-    Explore why it's important to consider logging and error handling when using the Automation API.
+meta_desc: Learn why it is important to consider logging and error handling when using the Automation API in this tutorial.
 index: 2
 estimated_time: 10
 meta_image: meta.png